deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Auto stash

 Automatically stash your changes before pulling, and restore them after the pull succeeds.
+Without this, you may be presented with a prompt or error if you have uncommitted changes and try to pull.

 GUI setting: `Git: Auto Stash` to `true`.